pulpnesto/survivr1/README.md

 # Colorizr

-Colorizr is a ruby gem to change the color of the text output in your terminal.
+Colorizr is a ruby gem that modifies the String class to change the color of the text output in a terminal or console.
 The gem currently supports nine color options:

 * Black
 * White